6

 4

-I had entered at least thirty times with a L1 Visa I had, and the immigration officers never asked why I entered so often.
-They always ask where I was, why, and for how long.
+I have entered at least thirty times with an L1 visa I had, and the immigration officers never asked why I entered so often.
+They always asked where I was, why, and for how long.

 4